Destiny sure did a number on me as far as games are concerned. Or maybe I did it to myself.

-I’d have the same concern over Splinter Cell, but at this point we’re too far out to compare or even care.
-Ubisoft, it has been 4,191 days since a new Splinter Cell game (non-animated series or guest spot in another game franchise, remake, BBC radio drama, or VR exclusive) was released.
+I am, however, looking for another Splinter Cell.
+Ubisoft, it has been 4,458 days since a new Splinter Cell game (non-animated series or guest spot in another game franchise, remake, BBC radio drama, or VR exclusive) was released.

 Podcast: Play in new window | Download